BetonQuest/BetonQuest/documentation/User-Documentation/Objectives-List.md

 This objective can by completed by reaching specified amount of experience points.
 You can check for whole levels by adding the `level` argument.
 The conditions are checked when the player levels up, so if they are not met the first time, the player will have to meet them and levelup again.
+You can use the `notify` keyword to display a message each time the player advances the objective, optionally with the notification interval after a colon.

+This objective has three properties: `amount`, `left` and `total`. `amount` is the current amount of experience, `left` is the amount of experience still needed and `total` is the amount of experience required.

 !!! example
     ```YAML